PierreQuentel/httpcompressionserver/README.md

 Extends the standard library module __http.server__ with support of HTTP compression.

-When a request sent by the client includes an Accept-Encoding header, the server handles the value (eg "gzip", "x-gzip" or "deflate") and tries to compress the response body with the requested algorithm.
+When a request sent by the client includes an Accept-Encoding header, which is the case for all modern browsers, the server handles the value (eg "gzip" or "deflate") and tries to compress the response body with the requested algorithm.

 Class `HTTPCompressionRequestHandler` extends `SimpleHTTPRequestHandler` with 2 additional attributes: